 EFCC To Court: We Are Yet To Conclude Investigation Against Fayose

-A Federal High Court in Lagos was on Friday forced to adjourn the fresh arraignment of former governor of Ekiti...
+A Federal High Court in Lagos was yesterday forced to adjourn the fresh arraignment of former governor of Ekiti State,...

+Wole Soyinka Didn’t Respect Elders In His Own Days – Seun Kuti

+The internet was agog with the news of a young Nigerian man who ordered Nobel laureate, Wole Soyinka, out of...

-Justice Rilwan Aikawa of the Federal High Court in Lagos on Friday dismissed a preliminary objection brought before him by...
+Justice Rilwan Aikawa of the Federal High Court in Lagos, yesterday, dismissed a preliminary objection brought before him by a...

 MOST POPULAR